darkn3rd/script-tut/README.md

 1. **String Interpolation**: variables are in the strings themselves and replaced with the value.
 2. **String Concatenation**: separate strings and variables are combined together
+3. **Multi-line String Variable**: Save a multi-line string into a variable.
+Use HERE document if available.

 Additionally, show how to escape quote characters if needed.